Packing degenerate graphs: Completing the embedding

 \end{lem}

 The proof of this lemma is similar to the proof of Lemma~\ref{lem:cover}. \begin{proof} Fix $v\in V(H^*)$ and let~$I$ be the last $\delta n$ vertices of~$G$, which by assumption form an independent set.
+If at any time during the run of \RandomEmbedding{} we embed a vertex to $v$, then there is nothing to prove, so we will suppose that this does not occur.
 Denote by $\LNBH_k(x)$ the first $k$ neighbours of $\LNBH(x)$.
 Let $\mathcal Y_k$ be the event that the vertices $\LNBH_k(x)$ are all embedded to $\NBH_{H^*}(v)$ for about as many $x\in I$ as one would expect, more formally that

 Let $\cB$ be the event that the $(2\eta, 2D+3)$-codiet condition fails at some time~$t\le n-\delta n$.
 Let In other words, when we embed the vertex $t$, if it is embedded to $\NBH_{H^*}(v)$ it will add $Z_{k,t}$ more vertices to the set in~\eqref{eq:cover*:set}.
 Let $Y_{k,t}:=Z_{k,t}\cdot\mathbbm{1}_{\psi_{n-\delta n}(t)\in\NBH_{H^*}(v)}$.